rozalex/react-mobx-tests/README.md

 });
 ```

-## event simulation and state assertion
+## Event simulation and state assertion
 ```js
 it('error state when username or password not entered', () => {
     const login = shallow(<Login />);